 As noted above, the front of the plaque is not smooth but rather Les textured the surface and covered it with uneven brown paint.
 Form and color reinforce each other so that the surface of the plaque mimics the weather-stained cliff faces at Hopi.

 The typology of shapes detailed above completely misses the aesthetic impact of Les’ design.
 The design on plaque 2022-07 has both horizontal and vertical thrusts.
 A horizontal pattern is formed by the circle-arch pattern of “eyeglasses.”
 Vertical energy is provided by the white pointillist designs, particularly the 3 largest: 1) the figure-8 form on the left side of the plaque, 2) the abstract anthropomorphic figure consisting of two U-shaped with touching apexes, and 3) the linear pole rising up from the lower right corner.
-Two lines of circular forms [green + red] and [solid white, white pointillist and blue] drift across this scene, enlivening it and adding color.
+Two strings of circular forms [green + red] and [solid white, white pointillist and blue] drift across this scene, enlivening it and adding color.

 The painting on this plaque is like a a Joan Miro lithograph, setting abstract forms in space to form a pattern that attracts and pleases the eye.
 Solid, pointillist and spotted painting keep my eye energized.
 A circle contrasts with the square it encloses.
 A human-like figure raises its hands in praise, its gesture echoed by the white hand-like element in the upper-right corner of the plaque.
 The large white 8-shaped form and those horizontal eyeglasses strike me as goofy; the spots of color make me smile.
 That’s a lot of dimensions of appeal and yet these varied stimulations also play together to form a coherent canvas.